The Best HomeKit Thermostat: 2023 Buyer's Guide

 These devices will all be higher end thermostats in terms of build quality and price, as that’s par for the course with HomeKit, but all smart devices have their quirks, so I’ve taken care to not just look at pros and cons in terms of features, but limitations and overall customer experience as well.

-Top 3 Best Homekit Thermostats
+Quick Picks For Best Homekit Thermostats

 Frequently Asked Questions

-Apart from line voltage models, all of the HomeKit compatible thermostats run over WiFi.
-That, combined with a propensity for color touch screens and on board smarts mean that batteries simply aren’t going to cut it.
+Apart from line voltage models, all of the HomeKit compatible thermostats run over Wi-Fi.
+That, combined with a propensity for color touch screens and on-board smarts mean that batteries simply aren’t going to cut it.
 As such, these all require a c-wire for power.
-Many models do come with a power adapter to allow you to use existing wires from your HVAC system if you don’t have a dedicated c-wire available, and there are other options you can try to provide one in the worst case scenario.
+Many models do come with a power adapter to allow you to use existing wires from your HVAC system if you don’t have a dedicated c-wire available, and there are other options you can try to provide one in the worst-case scenario.

 If you truly want the best thermostat for Apple HomeKit then the answer has to be the ecobee Smart Thermostat, especially now it has tighter Apple integration through the inclusion of Siri on board.
-Beyond that, though, is it’s class leading smart learning features, advanced smart phone app, and comprehensive HVAC feature support.
+Beyond that, though, is its class leading smart learning features, advanced smart phone app, and comprehensive HVAC feature support.

 If you don’t have a c-wire, you’ll be likely set thanks to the inclusion of a power extension kit right in the box, and the ability to add room sensors to provide better whole-home temperature monitoring and occupancy detection only add to the capabilities on offer.